fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

-<a href="https://blog.luitjes.it/posts/injectgpt-most-polite-exploit-ever/">-InjectGPT: the most polite exploit ever</a>

 <A href="https://www.pavel.gr/blog/dll-hijacking-using-spartacus-outside-of-dllmain">-DLL Hijacking using Spartacus, outside of DllMain</a>

-<a href="https://github.com/stark0de/nginxpwner">-Nginxpwner is a simple tool to look for common Nginx misconfigurations and vulnerabilities.</a>

 <a href="https://github.com/mrh0wl/Cloudmare">-Cloudflare, Sucuri, Incapsula real IP tracker</a>

-<a href="https://github.com/aress31/burpgpt">-BurpGPT : A Burp Suite extension that integrates OpenAI's GPT to perform an additional passive scan for discovering highly bespoke vulnerabilities, and enables running traffic-based analysis of any type.</a>

 <a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>